About the Center

 Rent a car

 If three or more are travelling then renting a car is usually an economical option.
 The journey from Madrid typically takes 4 - 5 hours by car without stops.
-Rental rates typically range from as little as $35 US* / day for a compact car with a standard transmission to $50-60 US* / day for a family-size car with an automatic transmission and air-conditioning.
-Gasoline will usually cost about $35 - $40 US* for the trip each way.

 The roads in Spain have been much improved in recent years and about 75% of trip is now on a highway.
 Nevertheless it should be noted that the last 35 miles (56 kilometers) or so are on narrow, winding mountain roads that demand caution and driving skill.

 Some directions and maps are available here.
 You would also be well advised to purchase a detailed road-map of Spain prior to departure.
 One that we have found quite helpful is the Euro Travel Atlas of Spain and Portugal by American Map.
-This book is available at most bookstores including online from Amazon.com for $15.16 US.
-Click here to purchase from Amazon.
+This book is available at most bookstores including online from Amazon.com

 Most major car rental agencies operate out of Madrid including Hertz, Avis, and Europcar (affiliated with Alamo in the US).
 Cars may be rented with a valid License from your native country and a credit card.
 Whenever possible it is a good idea to reserve your car ahead of time and confirm the availability of the car you are requesting.
 This is particularly true if you wish to rent a vehicle with an automatic transmission, a luxury car or a van.